teclone/rollup-all/README.md

     }
     ```

+- **Using the Watch option**

+    To run build and watch for file changes, you can create two separate npm scripts as shown below:
+    ```json
+        ...,
+        "scripts": {
+            "build": "BABEL_ENV=build rollup --config",
+            "watch-build": "npm run build -- --watch"
+        },
+        ...
+    ```

+    Then you can run the commands depending on what you need.

+    ```bash
+    npm run watch-build #build and watch for changes
+    ```

 ## Contributing

 We welcome your own contributions, ranging from code refactoring, documentation improvements, new feature implementations, bugs/issues reporting, etc. we recommend you follow the steps below to actively contribute to this project